codepath/android_guides/Using-the-RecyclerView.md

 #### Using with ListAdapter

-The `ListAdapter` class, which is a [new class](https://medium.com/@trionkidnapper/recyclerview-more-animations-with-less-code-using-support-library-listadapter-62e65126acdb) introduced in the support library 27.1.0, simplifies detecting whether an item was inserted, updated, or deleted.
+The [ListAdapter](https://developer.android.com/reference/androidx/recyclerview/widget/ListAdapter) class simplifies detecting whether an item was inserted, updated, or deleted.
+You can find more details in [this blog post](https://medium.com/@trionkidnapper/recyclerview-more-animations-with-less-code-using-support-library-listadapter-62e65126acdb). **Note** the blog post refers to Support Library v23 that was replaced with AndroidX library.
+Use this [Migration guide](https://developer.android.com/jetpack/androidx/migrate) to ensure compatibility with the rest of the examples.

 First, change your adapter to inherit from a `RecyclerView.Adapter` to a `ListAdapter`.